CloudSlang/docs/docs/yaml_overview.md

 Before writing CloudSlang code it helps to have a good working knowledge of YAML.
 The following is a brief overview of some of the YAML specification.
 See the full [YAML specification](http://www.yaml.org/spec/1.2/spec.html) for more information.

+Note: CloudSlang's usage of YAML differs slightly from the official specification in its handling of quoted strings.
+This is to avoid the need to enclose certain values in two sets of quotes.
+See the [Strings](#strings) section below.

 #Whitespace
 Unlike many programming, markup, and data serialization languages, whitespace is syntactically significant.
 Indentation is used to denote scope and is always achieved using spaces.
 Never use tabs.